neilstudd/neilstudd/CommunicationsReadme.md

 ### How do you book a meeting with me?

-- **Typical working hours: 07:30-16:30 BST.** After this time, I have some childcare responsibilities (dinner, bath and bedtime!) but I am usually willing to work an extra hour sometime between 19:30-22:30 BST if it helps to unblock you.
-If you DM me in the evening, please keep your expectations low.
+- **Typical working hours: 08:00-17:00.** Immediately after this time, I have some childcare responsibilities (nursery collection, dinner, bath and bedtime!) so 5pm is often a "hard stop" for me; I can usually make extra time available in the evening for something critical.
-- **I can make time available.** If needed, I can usually jump on a Slack/Zoom call the same day.
-As above, please provide an approximate topic/length/urgency.
+- **Low availability on Tuesday afternoons.** I work a half-day on Tuesdays to help look after my son, and to buy my wife some time for herself.
+I'll still be responsive to incoming messages whenever possible, but I'm unlikely to be able to jump onto a call unless it's urgent.
+- **Mobile best for out-of-hours emergencies.** I try to avoid checking email/Slack out-of-hours, although it's often a losing battle.
+Nevertheless, if there is an emergency, a phonecall/SMS is the best way to guarantee getting hold of me.
-- **I prefer to block-out calendar time.** I would prefer to receive a simple calendar appointment.
-It doesn't need a lot of detail, as long as there's enough that I know what it's referring to.
-Diarised appointments help me to ensure that others are not trying to contact me at the same time.
+- **Send me a calendar invite.** I manage my daily workflow (and interruptions) via my calendar, so for any significant-length chats, please send me a meeting invite.
+This helps to ensure that others are not trying to contact me at the same time, and I can give you the attention that you deserve 😊

 ### Icebreaker topics

 - **Films.** I am a bit of a movie buff - I have seen over 3,000 movies and I review/rate them online.
 On average, I aim to watch a film a day.
 So if you'd like to talk about a film, or send/receive recommendations, I'm always willing to chat!
-- **Kids.** I have a son, Gus, who is almost 18 months old.
+- **Kids.** I have a son, Gus, who is approaching two years old.
 He has brought delightful chaos to our lives.
 I'm always happy to share our best/worst recent experiences, or hear about yours!
 - **Weather.** I'm British, so always happy to talk about the weather, especially with those in vastly different climates.

 ### What makes me tick?